vonglan/realearn-sy-presets/README.md

 # Introduction
 Based on the fantastic ReaLearn plugin, I created Mapping Presets for several analog-synth VSTs, to be controlled from OB6, Prophet-6, X-Touch Mini or Midiplus X2 to X6 mini.
 With these presets, you can control up to 90 parameters in the VSTs from your controller (or suitable hardware synthesizer).
 Because it is based on ReaLearn, feedback is supported (parameter settings are instantly shown if you use a controller with LED-ring encoders like the X-Touch Mini).

-In addition to the analog-synths, I created presets for the Dexed synthesizer, which follow a similar concept but use a completely different virtual parameter set.
+In addition to the analog-synths, I created presets for the Dexed and OPS7 FM synthesizers, which follow a similar concept but use a completely different virtual parameter set.

 # Features in Detail
 Standard set of 92 virtual parameters, so Controller Mappings and Main (VST-specific) Mappings are _independent from each other_.